microflo/microflo/doc/braindump.md

 Finite State Machines & Flow-based programming
 ==============================================

 TODO: check for prior art around this design pattern.
+Ask on FBP mailing list

 Consider the StateMachine (SM) as a FBP component, containing one flows/graphs for each of the possible states.